-It’s pretty straightforward: When soap and water is not readily available.
+It’s pretty straightforward: When soap and water are not readily available.

 Have you ever found yourself using public transportation and that one person who is coughing up a lung feels the need to touch every single possible surface?
 Or when you pause your mental dialogue of what was on your grocery list that you definitely left in the car to think about how many people touched the self-checkout machine before you?
-You ever think about door handles?
+Have you ever thought about door handles?
 Yeah, sanitize it up, baby.

 Okay, so we’ve covered a lot of ground here, let’s recap why we think our hand sanitizer is pretty awesome.

 With 75% isopropyl alcohol, Dr. Ginger’s Hand Sanitizer comes in at 15% higher than the CDC’s recommended minimum level (60%) to deliver that extra punch to germs and bacteria.

 Second: Our formula contains organic orange and lemon peel to ensure your hands smell good, too.